How Do I Help My Partner with Their Addiction?

 Talk about It

-Sunlight is the best disinfectant and your relationship will never survive your partner’s addiction if you don’t talk about it.
-As cliched as it sounds, the first step to solving a problem is acknowledging it.
+Open and honest communication is crucial in addressing addiction in a relationship, though it’s not a guarantee of survival.
+As cliche as it sounds, the first step to solving a problem is acknowledging it.
 They may not want to give their addiction a voice because they don’t want to admit it to themselves or appear weak in front of you…they also simply may not want to stop.
 Make it clear to them that you know they’re using or drinking, and that it needs to be addressed.
 You should also set terms for accountability to protect yourself, both physically and emotionally.
 Make it clear that their drinking or drug use can’t continue.

 Get Reinforcements

-Chances are, your partner’s family and friends are aware of their substance abuse issues.
+It’s possible that your partner’s family and friends might be aware of their substance abuse issues, but this is not always the case.
 If addiction is threatening your relationship, enlist their help to conduct an intervention and make your partner see how much their drinking or drug use has impacted other people in their lives.
 An intervention can be an eye-opening experience for those who aren’t aware of how out of control their substance abuse has gotten.
 You can either organize an in-person or remote addiction intervention, depending on COVID concerns and other factors affecting your family.

 Encourage them to Go to A Meeting